Social Policy & Programs Consulting

-On Monday September 3, Americans will celebrate our 137th Labor Day.
-The Allegheny County Labor Council will host its 37th consecutive parade in downtown Pittsburgh.
+On Monday September 2, Americans will celebrate our 138th Labor Day.
+The Allegheny County Labor Council will host its 38th consecutive parade in downtown Pittsburgh.
+Participation and attendance will be sparse because they refuse to promote their own event.
 Labor councils in dozens of cities will also host parades.

 Everything good about your standard of living came to you through the organized labor movement.
 First celebrated by the Knights of Labor in 1882, Congress proclaimed the first Monday in September as Labor Day, a national holiday, in 1894.

 From the beginning, organized labor celebrated the day with parades, picnics, and festivals.
 That tradition endures.

 Pittsburgh’s parade is one of the largest Labor Day events in the United States, but participation has fallen in half because of the Labor Council’s neglect.
 Nearly 200 groups and 40,000 people participate.
 The Labor Council has traditionally welcomed any of our elected public officials who care to participate.

 person in America, whether they belonged to a

 union or not.
 Unions created the American middle

 class.
 We take these things for granted, but none

 of them existed before the rise of the unions.

 IF YOU HAVE: